AndrewEllis93/Print-Tuning-Guide/README.md

                 - I have found my LDO 0.9 degree steppers to be able to achieve notably higher max accels/speeds with higher currents.
                 - My OMC 1.8 degree motors, on the other hand, performed very well even at moderate currents.
         - To find a good starting `run_current`:
-            - **Start with around 40% of rated current.**
+            - **Start with around 40-50% of rated current.**
-            - For example, with a 2a motor, start around 0.8a.
+            - For example, with a 2a motor, start around 0.8-1a.
         - To find the *maximum* `run_current`:
             - A good rule of thumb is to not exceed 70% of the rated current.
             - For example, a 2a motor would be about 1.4a max.
             - We are derating the motors/drivers for margin of safety.
 Rated currents are the absolute maximum *in ideal conditions*.
-In reality, things like chamber temperature come into play.
+In reality, things like chamber and driver temperature come into play.
 Margin of safety is also standard practice.
         - Keep in mind that currents approaching maximum may need greater stepper driver cooling.
         - If you are pushing higher currents, you may also want to consider measuring the temperature of your motors.
 Ensure that they do not exceed 70-75C.
             - The motors themselves can generally handle much more.
 This temp limit comes from the printed parts rather than the motors themselves.
             - Measure the temps when actually printing in a heat soaked chamber.
             - Some multimeters come with a k-type thermocouple.
 You can kapton tape it to the motor housing.
             - *You cannot accurately gauge this by feel.*
-        - **TMC2209 drivers are rated to 2a RMS, but I would not exceed 1.4a RMS.**
+        - TMC2209 drivers are rated to 2a RMS, but I would not exceed 1.4a RMS.
+    - Check your `hold_current` for each motor.
+A rule of thumb is about 70% of your `run_current`.
 - #### Crimps
     - Check your crimps.
 Pull on each wire.
-Ensure that none of the pins are loose or starting to back out of the housings.
+Ensure that none of the pins are starting to back out of the housings.
         - If any pins are backing out, it's possible that you may have crimped incorrectly.
             - You may not have pushed the pins all the way into the housings.
-Push them in with some sharp tweezers or similar until you feel them click into place.
+Push them in with some sharp tweezers, SIM card tool, or similar until you feel them click into place.
             - Incorrectly crimping microfit pins is very common, and an easy mistake to make.
                 - *Male* pins go into the *female* housings, and vice versa.
                     - ![](Images/Troubleshooting/LayerShifting/Microfit-Housings.jpg)